bluedistro/InterPhase/README.md

-# Author - Kingsley Biney
-# Email - bineykingsley36@gmail.com

-# Steps for setting up Script as a Service to enable autorun on Lunix Systems
+## Steps for setting up Script as a Service to enable autorun on Lunix Systems

 * After cloning this repo, open the script messaging.py and enter your email credentials to enable email notification